Annual dividend and unique partner benefits

 If you subsequently decide to alienate your 'E' shares, you are entitled to reimbursement of maximum the actually paid-up contribution of 50 euros per share.
 There are no exit charges.
 If you want to alienate your 'E' shares, you can do so during the first six months of every tax year (between 1 January and 30 June).
 In a number of specific statutory cases, the statutory director can suspend members' withdrawal requests or refuse voluntary withdrawals.
 It may not refuse withdrawal for speculative or arbitrary reasons.
 'E' shares cannot be traded nor may they be transferred among living persons or in the event of death.

-With respect to the right to refuse withdrawal, withdrawal requests in 2017, 2018 and 2019 were suspended during the first half of the year, but were subsequently carried out in full after that period.
+With respect to the right to refuse withdrawal, withdrawal requests since 2017 were suspended during the first half of the year, but were subsequently carried out in full after that period.

 Complaints handling and governing law